espressomd/espresso/doc/tutorials/01-lennard_jones/NotesForTutor.md

 After the tutorial, students should be able to

 * explain
-    * role of Lennard-Jones potential
+    * role of Lennard-Jones potential:
+      * noble gases
+      * first MD simulations by Verlet et al. (liquid argon)
     * role of radial distribution function
+      * relation to structure factor
+      * LJ agrees well with experiments for noble gases!
     * connection between mean squared displacement and diffusion coefficient
     * how to use an auto correlation function to estimate correlation times and how that affects error estimation